kubeedge/website/content/en/docs/developer/device_crd.md

     ```

 2. Create a device instance in the cloud node.

     ```shell
            kubectl apply -f <path to device instance yaml>
     ```

-Note: The creation of a device instance will also lead to the creation of a config map which will contain information about the devices which are required by the mapper applications
+    Note: Creation of device instance will also lead to the creation of a config map which will contain information about the devices which are required by the mapper applications
     The name of the config map will be as follows: device-profile-config-< edge node name >.
-The updates of the config map are handled internally by the device controller.
+The updates of the config map is handled internally by the device controller.

-1. Run the mapper application corresponding to your protocol.
+3. Run the mapper application corresponding to your protocol.

-2. Edit the status section of the device instance yaml created in step 2 and apply the yaml to change the state of device twin.
+4. Edit the status section of the device instance yaml created in step 2 and apply the yaml to change the state of the device twin.
 This change will be reflected at the edge, through the device controller
  and device twin modules.
-Based on the updated value of device twin at the edge the mapper will be able to perform its operation on the device.
+Based on the updated value of device twin at the edge, the mapper will be able to perform its operation on the device.

-1. The reported values of the device twin are updated by the mapper application at the edge and this data is synced back to the cloud by the device controller.
-Users can view the update on the cloud by checking their device instance object.
+5. The reported values of the device twin are updated by the mapper application at the edge and this data is synced back to the cloud by the device controller.
+Users can view the update in the cloud by checking their device instance object.

-Note: Sample device models and device instances for a few protocols can be found at
+Note: Sample device model and device instance for a few protocols can be found at
 ```shell
 $GOPATH/src/github.com/kubeedge/kubeedge/build/crd-samples/devices
 ```